djmattyg007/bfinterpreter/README.txt

 Some notes:

--   This interpreter does not currently support the "," operator.

 -   Programs that rely on integer overflow are unlikely to work in this interpreter due to the nature of how Python allocates memory for integers.